-- Require and ensure that all staff and students use face coverings in accordance with CDPH guidance and Cal/OSHA standards. - Teach and reinforce use of cloth face coverings, masks or in limited instances face shields with drapes. - Face coverings are essential and required unless exempted. - Provide information to all staff and families in the school community on proper use, removal, and washing of cloth face coverings. - Students in all grade levels k-12 are required to wear face coverings at all times, while at school, unless exempted. - The face covering guidance recognizes that there are some people who cannot wear a face covering for a number of different reasons.
+- K-12 students are required to mask indoors, with exemptions per CDPH's face mask guidance.
+Adults in K-12 school settings are required to mask when sharing indoor spaces with students. - Teach and reinforce use of cloth face coverings, masks or in limited instances face shields with drapes. - Face coverings are essential and required unless exempted. - Provide information to all staff and families in the school community on proper use, removal, and washing of cloth face coverings. - Masks are optional outdoors for all in K-12 school settings. - The face covering guidance recognizes that there are some people who cannot wear a face covering for a number of different reasons.
 People are exempted from the requirement if they are under age 2, have a medical or mental health condition or disability that would impede them from properly wearing or handling a face covering, those with a communication disability, or when it would inhibit communication with a person who is hearing impaired.
-Those with communication disabilities or caregivers of those with communication disabilities can consider wearing a clear mask or cloth mask with a clear panel when appropriate. - Persons exempted from wearing a face covering due to a medical condition, as confirmed by school district health team and therapists, must wear a non-restrictive alternative, such as a face shield with a drape on the bottom edge, as long as their condition permits it. - Schools should offer alternative educational opportunities for students who are excluded from campus because they will not wear a face covering. - In order to comply with this guidance, schools must exclude students from campus if they are not exempt from wearing a face covering under CDPH guidelines and refuse to wear one provided by the school. - Employers and schools must provide and ensure staff use face coverings and all other required personal protective equipment in accordance with CDPH guidelines. - Face covering policies apply on school buses and any vehicle affiliated with the LEA used to transport students, staff, or teachers to and/or from a school site. - Classrooms, school buses, and shared school office spaces used by persons who cannot tolerate face coverings are less safe for others who share that environment.
+Those with communication disabilities or caregivers of those with communication disabilities can consider wearing a clear mask or cloth mask with a clear panel when appropriate. - Persons exempted from wearing a face covering due to a medical condition, as confirmed by school district health team and therapists, must wear a non-restrictive alternative, such as a face shield with a drape on the bottom edge, as long as their condition permits it. - Schools should offer alternative educational opportunities for students who are excluded from campus because they will not wear a face covering. - In order to comply with this guidance, schools must exclude students from campus if they are not exempt from wearing a face covering under CDPH guidelines and refuse to wear one provided by the school. - Employers and schools must provide and ensure staff use face coverings and all other required personal protective equipment in accordance with CDPH guidelines. - Face covering policies apply on school buses and any vehicle affiliated with the LEA used to transport students, staff, or teachers to and/or from a school site.

+Classrooms, school buses, and shared school office spaces used by persons who cannot tolerate face coverings are less safe for others who share that environment.
 Schools may want to consider notifying others who share spaces with unmasked or sub-optimally masked individuals about the environment.
 Also consider employing several additional mitigation strategies (or fortifying existing mitigation strategies) to optimize safety.
 These may include increasing the frequency of asymptomatic tests offered to unmasked or sub-optimally masked individuals, employing longer social distances, installing clear physical barriers, reducing duration of time in shared environments, and opting for either outdoor or highly- ventilated indoor educational spaces, as possible.